Welcome to the Linux Kernel MultiPath TCP project

 Apple's iOS7 supports Multipath TCP for its traffic generated by Siri.
 Congratulations to Apple for pushing the first wide-spread deployment of MPTCP.

-Citrix's Netscaler also supports Multipath TCP!
+Citrix's Netscaler as well as the F5 BIG-IP also support Multipath TCP!

 Linux Kernel MultiPath TCP in action